Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 investor trust.
 Our disclosure seeks to attain the best practices in efficient corporate

 governance.
-Our Corporate Governance report for the fiscal year 2023 forms part of this
+Our Corporate Governance report for the year ended as at March 31st, 2025 forms

 AUDITOR’S CERTIFICATE ON CORPORATE GOVERNANCE